ujjwalpingle/Amazon-QuickSight/README.md

-# Project #2: Visualize Data using Amazon QuickSight (Beginner)

-In this project, you'll learn how to create visualizations from a large dataset using Amazon S3 and Amazon QuickSight.
-We'll be working with a dataset of 50,000 best-selling products on Amazon.com.
+In this project, I have learn how to create visualizations from a large dataset using Amazon S3 and Amazon QuickSight.
+I have been working with a dataset of 50,000 best-selling products on Amazon.com.

 ## Step #1: Store the Dataset in Amazon S3
 1. Open the **Amazon S3** console and click **"Create Bucket."**